 I re-ordered the hi-rise jeans in a size up and while the fits is more comfortable through the waist and hips but the pant legs wrinkled at the knees since they’re slightly little less slim through the pant legs compared to size 25W.
 Size 26W has a 24″ waist and the waistband stretches to 28″.

 The material for this long sleeve tee is very thin but it’s not too see through in white with a nude bra on.
 Size XS has a 43″ chest.
 I read a few online reviews that mentioned holes in the stomach area so I returned it.
 The sleeves are loose so they look better pushed up.
 Usually I end up with holes in the stomach area if I do the half tuck and it doesn’t matter how thin or thick the material is.
 I think doing a half tuck causes the front of the material to catch on the zipper at the top of waistband which may be the root cause of the tiny holes.
-I like the idea of t-shirts but I hate when they end up with tiny holes in the midsection after only one wear.
+I like the idea of t-shirts but I dislike when they end up with tiny holes in the midsection after only one/a few wears.

 After AYR finishes processing my returns I might order more styles/washes/sizes to try.
 I’ve also heard really good things about MOTHER denim and I just ordered this cropped pair which has a 26″ inseam.

 Update 10/4: I returned some of the items that didn’t work via The UPS Store on Friday 10/1 and I just received an email from Narvar Returns that my return arrived.
 I’m happy that AYR processed my return in a timely manner and the funds were back on my credit card within 2 business days.